minispooner/minispooner.github.io/pages/redteaming.md

 **Identify Deeper Process Gaps**: Instead of looking at one vulnerability, Red Teams uncover systemic issues and larger process gaps that go deeper than a single application.
 This is often manifest when multiple attack steps or operations are successful and patterns of weakness start to emerge, or a capability is missing entirely.

 **Meet Compliance and Industry Expectations**: Red Teaming helps demonstrate a mature, proactive security approach that supports both regulatory compliance (ISO 27001, SOC 2, PCI-DSS, etc) and industry best practices.
-It provides tangible evidence to auditors, regulators, customers, and partners that your organization goes beyond checklists to actively validate its defenses
+It provides tangible evidence to auditors, regulators, customers, and partners that your organization goes beyond checklists to actively validate its defenses.